Defining classes and inheritance

 Types of inheritance in programming languages

 Generally we distinguish between class-based and prototypal inheritance, the latter being specific to JavaScript.
-While upcoming JavaScript 2.0 will support true class definitions, current versions of the JavaScript language implemented in modern browsers are restricted to prototypal inheritance.

-Prototypal inheritance, of course, is a very useful feature of the language, but is often too verbose when you are actually creating your objects.
-This is why we are emulating class-based inheritance (like in the Ruby language) through prototypal inheritance internally.
+Prototypal inheritance, of course, is a very useful feature of the language, but is often verbose when you are actually creating your objects.
+This is why we emulate class-based inheritance (as in the Ruby language) through prototypal inheritance internally.
 This has certain implications.
-For instance, in PHP you can define the inital values for instance variables:

 class Logger {